thejaminator/conditionme/readme.md

 Instead, we'll use a hack to reuse the existing language model's architecture.

 1. We reserve the first token to encode the target reward.
-2. The target reward is added to the hidden state of the first token.
-The positional encoding still remains in the hidden state, so that the model still knows that it should look at the first token.
+2. The target reward is added all values of the hidden state of the first token.
+The positional encoding still remains in the hidden state, so that the model can learn to condition on the reward token to affect the output.
-3. We finetune our model autoregressively as per usual, just that we'll specify the target reward along with our inputs.
+3. We finetune our model autoregressively, just that we'll specify the target reward along with our inputs.

 ## Toy example - Imdb sentiment analysis
-Using gpt-large as our pretrained model, we finetune our model to match our desied target reward.
+Using gpt-large as our pretrained model, we finetune our model to match our target reward.
+View the training script [here](examples/imdb/train_imdb.py).

 ```bash
 git clone git+https://github.com/thejaminator/conditionme.git#egg=conditionme